gada121982/Gada-sms-project/README.md

 </p>

-> :warning: **If you want to run this app**: You might have an api to send sms, so This document is for reference purposes only, you can see demo bellow!
+> :warning: **If you want to run this app**: You might have an api to send sms, so this document is for reference purposes only, you can see demo bellow!

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents